kumahq/kuma-website/app/docs/1.6.x/policies/external-services.md

         * `enabled` turns on and off the TLS origination.
         * `allowRenegotiation` turns on and off TLS renegotiation.
 It's not recommended enabling this for [security reasons](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/transport_sockets/tls/v3/tls.proto).
           However, some servers require this setting to fetch client certificate after TLS handshake.
 TLS renegotiation is not available in TLS v1.3.
-        * `sni` overrides the default Server Name Indication.
+        * `serverName` overrides the default Server Name Indication.
 Set this value to empty string to disable SNI.
         * `caCert` the CA certificate for the external service TLS verification.
         * `clientCert` the client certificate for mTLS.
         * `clientKey` the client key for mTLS.